 A403.6 Ties and continuity.
 All parts of the structure included in the scope of Section A403.2 shall be interconnected as required by the building code.

 A403.7 Collector elements.
-Collector elements shall be provided that can transfer the seismic forces originating in other portions of the building to the elements within the scope of Section A403.2 that provide resistance to those forces.
+Collector elements shall be provided to transfer the seismic forces between the elements within the scope of Section A403.2.